tryhardkip/action_kernel_builder/README.md

-## Yet another kernel builder using GithlHub action
+## Yet another kernel builder using GitHub action

 #### How to use?
-Go to "Action" tab, fill up the required stuff and run the workflow
+Simply go to "ACTIONS" tab, fill up the required stuff and run the workflow